JerBouma/FinanceDatabase/CONTRIBUTING.md

 On every Pull Request, a couple of linters will run (see [here](https://github.com/JerBouma/FinanceDatabase/blob/main/.github/workflows/linting.yml)).
 These check the code and whether it matches specific coding formatting.
 This is entirely irrelevant for the database itself but keeps the code of the related package in check as well as any markdown changes.

+Every now and then a JSON linter can also be ran with `npm i -g json-sort-cli` and then `sortjson Database`.
+This is lengthy and it is fine this doesn't happen on every Pull Request or merge.
+The purpose is to keep things consistent.

 ## Following the Workflow

 After setting up Git, you can fork and pull the project in.
 Note that is bulky given the large collection of files.